ConSol/sakuli/docs/java-DSL.md

 This `AbstractSakuliTest` provides convenient access to the Sakuli Java DSL API.

 These are methods such as `initTC()` and `getTestCaseInitParameter()` that are customizable in test classes.
-Just override the methods and add custom logic.
+Just overwrite the methods and add custom logic.
 In addition to that the abstract super class in Sakuli provides access to the `browser` field that represents the Sahi web browser capabilities.
 This browser object is used in the test cases to trigger Sahi related actions such as opening a website and highlighting links or buttons.